 Behavior Frontiers is also certified by the California Department of Education as a nonpublic agency to provide behavior intervention design (BID) and behavior intervention implementation (BII) to school-aged children with autism and other special needs.
 A BID staff member is essentially the behavior supervisor who assesses the student’s behavioral needs and who designs a behavior intervention plan for the student.
-A BII staff member is the equivalent of a behavior instructor who works one-to-one with the student to carry-out the behavior intervention plan.
+A BII staff member is the equivalent of a behavior technician who works one-to-one with the student to carry-out the behavior intervention plan.
 Both staff members are essential for a student to receive effective ABA services.

 Regional Center Services

 We provide ABA services for children through California Regional Centers.
 California Regional Centers are nonprofit private corporations that contract with the California Department of Developmental Services to provide or coordinate services and support for individuals with developmental disabilities.